Rethink your supply chain thinking

 ... to be agile and fulfil demand in a fast-evolving world

 Supply chains tend to be designed for minimum cost and cash; not for flexibility.
-Yet the latter is exactly what you need to to respond adequately to digitization, globalization, sustainability issues, rapidly changing customer expectations, and health and economic crises.
-Covid-19 has made it crystal clear that the supply chain is at the heart of business operations.
-It must be aligned with the strategy if you want to stay on board in this changing world.
+Yet the latter is exactly what you need to respond adequately to digitization, globalization, sustainability issues, rapidly changing customer expectations, and health and economic crises.
+Current and ongoing disruptions have made it crystal clear that the supply chain is at the heart of business operations.
+The supply chain must be aligned with the strategy if you want to stay on board in this changing world.

 ... to better understand the interaction between Service, Cost & Cash